NOTE: This page is in the process of being rewritten.

-Weight : Holding Power : Boat size (20knot winds)
+Weight : Max Holding Power : Boat size in 20knots of winds.

 14lb : 920 : 31'